aws-samples/serverless-stream-processing-at-scale/README.md

 ![Architecture Diagram](architecture-diagram.jpg)

-### Modules
+### Workshop Structure

-This workshop is divided into three modules that are meant to be completed in order.
+This workshop is divided into three modules that are meant to be completed **in order**.

 You will not deploy the architecture manually.
 Instead, you will be able to explore the architecture, understand architecture patterns, and apply changes as necessary.

-If you are already familiar with the services in question, test your knowledge by trying to complete the workshop without reading the step-by-step instructions provided in the dropdowns.
+If you are already familiar with the services in question, as an **extra challenge**, try to complete the workshop without reading the **step-by-step instructions** provided in the dropdowns.

+Whatever level you're at, make sure you read the workshop fully to get the most out of it.
+And, if you finish ahead of time, feel free to change or add onto the pipeline to see what happens!

+> If you are using an account that was pre-set up for this workshop, you will have limited permissions, and may not be able to alter certain aspects of the pipeline.

+### Modules

 | | Module | Description |
 | --- | :---: | :--- |